fooster82/facup/README.md

 ### Small things
-[] Sort out secret key to be read from .env instead of just visible [x] Get the django admin page working for the deploy
+[] Sort out secret key to be read from .env instead of just visible [] Show password button submits the form
+[] No checks to stop users having the same user name [] Registering should have confirmation and log the user in or take them to the log in page [x] Get the django admin page working for the deploy